 You can cook up a whole chicken as you like or check out my Crockpot Whole Italian Chicken recipe…just keep those bones for the delicious Chicken Boney Broth!
-This batch made me six, 2 cup storage packages.
-For sure you can cook this baby up right on top of your stove but heck why not turn on the crockpot when you leave for work or hit the hay!
+This batch made me six, 3 cup storage packages.
+For sure you can cook this baby upright on top of your stove but heck why not turn on the crockpot when you leave for work or hit the hay!
+Don’t forget to add some pea powder protein or your favorite collagen to take it up a notch.

 Oh, by the way, check out my Asian Veggie Bone Broth.
 It’s made from this same Crockpot Chicken Boney Broth recipe.